ajorgensen89/saga-comic/README.md

 ***
 ## Design
 ### Colour Scheme
-The beige to orange colour field continued down into the rest of the page, was used as a subtle hint to the colours in the characters clothing on the landing page image, aswell as the main 'Saga' title in the image.
+The beige to orange colour field that continues down through the page is used as a subtle hint to the colours in the characters clothing in the head title page image, aswell as the main 'Saga' title in the image.

 Colours over page:
 * rgba(240, 209, 178, 0.9) (Beige)
 * rgb(238, 125, 13) (Orange)
 * rgb(29, 7, 51) (Dark Purple, almost black)

 The last image which is the background to the Form, is an image used from the Final Chapter of the Comic they released in 2018 before the hiatus.
-I felt this was a subtle ending to the webpage.
+I felt this was a subtle ending to the webpage.,

 [Back to Top](#new-saga-comic-launch-in-2022)
 ### Typography
 Font used from [Google Fonts](https://fonts.google.com/) website.